9: Chromosomal Disorders

 Karyotypes, aneuploidy, rearrangements, deletions, translocations, and polyploidy.

-Match Chromosome Shapes
+Chromosome Shapes and Descriptions

 Match each of the following categories of chromosome shape with their corresponding shape descriptions.